Chenwei-Tang/ese5190-lab2/RP2040-C-SDK-setup.md

 We open the putty and enter the REPL, and we can find it keep outputting "Hello world", we success!!!<br>
 ![image](https://user-images.githubusercontent.com/113710845/194969489-92e797e0-1a15-490a-9442-5a8c3705a55c.png)

+# Something Else
+In fact, at the beginning, I failed in both CMake and Mingw, and I don't know how to deal with the problem.
+And at last, I solve this problem by reinstalling my operating system.
+If you are in the same situation.
+Don't be afraid to do it, it won't cost a lot of time.
+It's a useful method.